danielalves/NitroConnection/README.md

 - Global, per connection and per request cache policy and timeout interval configuration.
 - Its callbacks come in two flavors: via delegate and via blocks.
 - A single **NitroConnection** can be used to make any number of requests.
 - Simple retry!
-Just call... `retry`!
+Just call... `retryRequest`!
+- All requests processing is done in a different queue, so your main queue gets no degration.
 - Offers a way to set a request as managed or unmanaged, giving you more control on what is happening behind the scenes.
 More about that below.

 Managed Requests